KDE/documentation-develop-kde-org/content/hig/layout/gestures.md

 Purpose
 -------

-Gestures are a way to perform common tasks faster und more intuitively.
+Gestures are a way to perform common tasks faster and more intuitively.
-They should never be the only way to perform an action, but rather be treated like a keybord shortcut or a context menu item.
+They should never be the only way to perform an action, but rather be treated like a keyboard shortcut or a context menu item.

 Principles
 ----------